zachpmanson/notes/notes/Notes/Software/Development/Web Development/Web Development.md

 		- You bought the biggest server you can afford and its still too much traffic! (horizontal scaling)
 			- How do you distribute load across your multiple servers (load balancing)
 			- Sometimes your load is so high that you need to add more servers to your fleet of servers, but its annoying to do it manually (Kubernetes)
-	- Managing your own servers is getting time consuming,
+	- Managing your own servers is getting time consuming, if only there was a way to have code handle the provisioning of servers (Terraform)
+	- This language you've been using JavaScript has constant type errors, if only you could specify types ([[TypeScript]])
 ## Links

 - [JavaScript Gom Jabbar](https://frantic.im/javascript-gom-jabbar/)